-The department's performance measures have been recognized for innovative use of employment and wage data by the International Association of Industrial Accident Boards and Commissions and the Workers' Compensation Research Institute.
+The International Association of Industrial Accident Boards and Commissions and the Workers' Compensation Research Institute have recognized department's performance measures for innovative use of employment and wage data.
 The measures are percentage point differences in employment and wage-recovery rates between workers with accepted disabling claims who used return-to-work programs and similar workers who did not.
-Data come from the Oregon Employment Department: wages reported in the 13th quarter after the disabling injury or exposure compared to wages reported in the injury quarter and the quarter just prior to injury.
+Data come from the Oregon Employment Department: Wages reported in the 13th quarter after the disabling injury or exposure compared to wages reported in the injury quarter and the quarter before injury.

-In 2010, for workers with accepted disabling claims for 2006 injuries and illnesses, the employment rate advantage for use of return-to-work programs was 12 percentage points.
+In 2012, for workers with accepted disabling claims for 2008 injuries and illnesses, the employment rate advantage for use of return-to-work programs was 11 percentage points.
 Since 1997, through periods of both high and low unemployment, the employment rate for program users has been 9 percentage points to 13 percentage points higher compared to workers with no use of return-to-work programs.
-The wage-recovery advantage was 14 percentage points.
-On average, program users recovered 101 percent of their pre-injury wages, adjusted for statewide trends in employment and wages.
+The wage-recovery advantage was 12 percentage points.
+On average, program users recovered 100 percent of their pre-injury wages, adjusted for statewide trends in employment and wages.